Ernst Torgler: Work for Nazis

 After his trial, Torgler was placed into "protective custody" by the police until 1935.
 The KPD leadership, now in Brussels as a result of being banned by the Nazis, then stripped Torgler of his party membership and leadership positions because of his surrender to the police.

+Heinz Linge would recount in his memoirs, published under the title With Hitler To the End, that Torgler was eventually released as part of an amnesty offered to the former leaders and pre-eminents of banned parties, on the condition that they make signed statements that they would not partake again in political activity that would be to the detriment of the regime (something that Linge suggested Ernst Thälmann refused to do).

 After his release, he lived just outside Berlin under a pseudonym and worked for the Gestapo.
 In 1938, Torgler worked for Electrolux and was carefully watched by the SD.

 In June 1940, Torgler began working for the Nazi Propaganda Ministry.
 In 1941, after Nazi Germany invaded the Soviet Union, Torgler worked on anti-Bolshevik propaganda at the behest of Joseph Goebbels.
+According to Adolf Hitler's valet, Heinz Linge, Torgler renounced Communism in a written letter to Hitler.
+Linge recounted in his memoirs that Torgler had done this having heard from his son, who had served on the Eastern Front, about the horrid conditions that the "Russian worker" had been enduring under Stalin.
+He was so appalled by his son's testimony that he took it upon himself to pen the letter to his former political rival.
+Hitler supposedly reacted happily, stating in Linge's presence: "We should send all German Communists to Russia, to see the paradise for themselves."

 He was then employed as a real estate auditor in the main trust center East in Graudenz, later in Trebbin.
 In 1944, after the 20 July Plot against Adolf Hitler, an arrest warrant was issued for Torgler.
 According to his own statements, a personal intervention by Goebbels prevented his imprisonment.
 With his office he reached Bückeburg in 1945 on the retreat.